nik09877/CS_Vault_Personal_Notes/Work/TCS/InstaBiz UK/Learning/Flutter Doc.md

 *   [Official Dart documentation on Packages](https://dart.dev/guides/packages)

-## Networking in Dart
+## Networking in Flutter

-Networking in Dart involves making HTTP requests to web APIs to retrieve or send data.
+Networking in Flutter involves making HTTP requests to web APIs to retrieve or send data.
 The [http](https://pub.com/packages/http) package is a official and popular package in Dart that makes it easy to perform HTTP requests.